Family Law

 How is child custody determined in Connecticut?

-What are the grounds for divorce in Connecticut?
+What is the process for obtaining a divorce in Connecticut?